Big health care solutions for small business needs

 |Cost to members when they get care (Copays, deductible, coinsurance)||$$$$||$$$||$$||$|

-We work with Delta Dental of Washington to offer your employees dental coverage when paired with one of our 2017 medical plans.
-There are two optional plans to select from—Basic and Standard—that include coverage for your employees and their families.
+We work with Delta Dental of Washington to offer your employees dental coverage when paired with one of our medical plans.
+There are 2 optional plans to select from – Basic and Standard – that include coverage for your employees and their families.

-If your employees choose to purchase either of these Delta Dental plans, both plans fulfill the federal mandate to provide pediatric coverage for members up to age 19.
-If not, the employee's medical plan will automatically be paired with a pediatric-only dental plan offered by Delta Dental.
+Both plans fulfill the federal mandate to provide pediatric dental coverage for members up to age 19.
+If your employee does not choose one of them, the employee's medical plan will automatically be paired with a pediatric-only dental plan offered by Delta Dental.

 Small group forms